-INTERNAL ASSESSMENT- 20 MARKS THEORY EXAMINATION- 80 MARKS IMPORTANT NOTE:
+INTERNAL ASSESSMENT- 20 MARKS (based on practical exercises and viva)

+THEORY EXAMINATION- 80 MARKS

 - Unit-I of the question paper shall be based upon Section-1 of the syllabus. - Unit-II of the question paper shall be based upon Section-II of the syllabus. - Unit-I and Unit-II of the question paper will have 4 questions of 15 marks each and students will be required to attempt any 2 questions from each unit. - Out of the Unit-I and Unit-II, as far as possible, one Unit will have problem oriented questions. - Unit-III shall be compulsory and will be based upon the whole syllabus and will consist of 4 short notes of 5 marks each